Nigel Rodley

 Sir Nigel Simon Rodley KBE (born Rosenfeld; 1 December 1941 – 25 January 2017) was an international lawyer and professor.

 Personal life

 Rodley was born in the West Riding of Yorkshire on 1 December 1941 to Hans Israel Rosenfeld and Rachel (née Kantorowitz).
 His parents later changed their name to Rodley.
-His father, who served in the British Army under the name John Peter Rodley, was killed in action in the Netherlands in September 1944.
+His father, who served in the British Army under the name John Peter Rodley, was killed in action in the Netherlands in September 1944 (at Stationsweg 8 in Arnhem, buried at Airborne War Cemetery in Oosterbeek).
 He was educated at Clifton College, where he was a member of Polack's, the Jewish boarding house.
 He was of Jewish descent.

 As well as his native English, he spoke French, German, and Spanish.

 Rodley married Lynette Bates in Leeds in 1967.
 He died aged 75 on 25 January 2017.